msgalenwhite/wedding-site/README.md

   reception: "The reception will be awesome."
 }

-This project also requires a SendGrid API key, which is in a gitignore .env file.

 ### Form of Passwords:

 let passwords = {
   newRSVP: "wouldn't you like to come",
   changeRSVP: "having second thoughts?"
 }

+### SendGrid

+This project also requires a SendGrid API key, which is in a gitignore .env file.

 # Setup